koliseoapi/help/content/tickets/sales.md

 To connect a new Stripe account, see [Connect a Stripe Account]({{< ref "users/stripe.md" >}})

 For security reasons, Koliseo does not have access to the credit card details associated with any ticket purchase.
-Any income from ticket sales is deposited directly on the assigned Stripe Account, minus a fee (see below).
+Any income from ticket sales is deposited directly on the assigned Stripe Account, after deducing [our service fee]({{< ref "pricing.md#fee" >}}).
+.

 Starting in July 2019, Koliseo requires that all purchases follow the [Strong Customer Authentication (SCA)](https://stripe.com/docs/strong-customer-authentication) guidelines, which may require 3D Secure validation from your banking website.

-## The ticket processing fee

-Koliseo charges a fixed service fee of **4% of the ticket price** (in addition to the Stripe fee) for paid tickets.
-Free tickets are not charged any fees.

 ## What's next